 Curve Dental carved out a niche in orthodontics and pediatrics with 6-9% market share, and their November 2025 integration with DentalHQ adds automated membership plan management -- a smart play for practices building subscription revenue outside of insurance.

 TMR Take: The Henry Schein/Jarvis acquisition is the most strategically significant move on this list.
-Predictive analytics baked into the market-leading PMS creates a switching cost that goes beyond features -- it becomes about the data and insights you would lose by leaving.
-That is deliberate, and it is effective.
+Predictive analytics baked into the market-leading PMS creates a compelling reason to stay -- the data and insights become increasingly valuable the longer you use the platform.

 The Private Equity Engine